 Note on potential changes to the class in sessions XII and XIII: I reserve the right to change the next two weeks of this course based on what I believe is in the best interests of the students of the class.
 I may, for example, alter Session XII and have a team presentation (individually graded) as the final examination, which would count as 34 percent of the total points in the class.
 We will talk more about that after the second midterm examination.

 Session XII--November 15--Investments, financial planning and estate planning

 In this class we will discuss the various stock and bond investments that you can make.
 Remember that your purchase decisions are the other half of your firm's sale decisions, so that at the same time you are learning to buy securities, you will be learning to sell them.

 In addition, we will be discussing gifts and estates.
 Please feel free to bring a "relevant other"--a spouse, a parent, a child or a co-worker-to this session if you think they might benefit from its content.

-Session XIII--July 29--Final examination or other final exercise as determined by the professor
+Session XIII--November 29--Final examination or other final exercise as determined by the professor

 Your grade will be based in the main on your total points on three examinations: